Japanese Strawberry Raindrop Cake. Light, refreshing, captivating and delicious when paired with a brown maple syrup. This dessert is vegan.

 - Allow your pot of liquid jelly to cool in sink filled with cold water or 5 minutes.
 But no more than that, or it'll solidify and you will need to reboil it again.

-- Place your strawberry in the center of the mold or cup.
+- Position 1 strawberry in the center of each mould or cup.

-- Pour your liquid jelly over top.
-Allow this to rest for 5 minutes.
+- Pour the liquid jelly over top.
+Allow this to rest for 5 minutes at room temperature.

 - Transfer to the fridge and allow this to chill overnight or at least 3-4 hours.